 – Credential or account problems: Expired certificates, incorrect login data, or a blocked account will stop the one-click feature from establishing a connection.

 – Router-level issues: If your router uses UPnP, NAT, or non-standard VPN passthrough, a one-click setup may fail on every device connected to that network.
+Proton vpn extension edge for Microsoft Edge: complete guide to installation, features, performance, and security 2026

 Step-by-step quick fixes you can try today